 It takes up the space of a mid-sized gym and stores enough energy to supply thousands of households with electricity for twenty-four hours.
 The Fraunhofer Institute for Chemical Technology (ICT) has based this battery on what is known as redox-flow technology and began operating it last year in Pfinztal, just outside of Karlsruhe.
 Developed by ICT scientists, the battery is part of the RedoxWind project, which is being supported by the German federal state of Baden–Wurttemberg, the Federal Ministry of Education and Research as well as the Fraunhofer Institute to the tune of €19 million.
 The project includes a 2-megawatt wind power system that delivers electrical energy, which can be temporarily stored in the battery.
 The battery’s storage capacity will be a total of 20 megawatt-hours.
 In theory, this means that the complete output of the wind power system can be stored for up to ten hours.

-The stacks then are composed of a multitude of galvanic cells.
+The stacks are then composed of a multitude of galvanic cells.
 Each cell consists of two half cells which are separated by an ion-exchange membrane.
 The half cells are flooded by the electrolyte solution which contain different metal ions.

 All the conductive parts of the cells are made from carbon, for instance the current collectors, the so-called bipolar plates.
 In order to have the largest possible reaction surface for the electrochemical reactions, electrically conductive carbon felts are used in the cells as the electrode material.